 Adaptive Sports & Recreation

 We provide life-changing opportunities to Veterans with disabilities through our internal programs and a series of service partnerships.
 VAU presents our Veterans with athletic and recreational challenges to empower them to achieve athletic goals beyond their disabilities.
+Due to COVID we are now accepting applications for financial support to help veterans with sporting equipment (archery bows, air rifles, etc.) and helping towards physical rehab costs as well as gym memberships.

 Veterans can participate in: Adaptive Skiing, Exercise Programs/Massage Therapy, Kayaking, Horseback Riding, Weapons Marksmanship, Athletic Camps/Retreats, Golfing, Scuba Diving, Surfing & Body Boarding, Hunting, Skydiving, Fishing, and Rock Climbing.